Dr. Kendra Coulter

 BA, The University of Western Ontario

 I engage in the scholarship of possibility, by building understanding in order to propose proactive solutions and foster progressive change.
 My work also expands the labour studies lens to include under-explored workers, issues, and ideas.
-I am currently analysing multispecies labour and what I call animal work -- the work done with, by, and for animals.
-I continue to conduct cross-cultural research on strategies for improving retail work, considering workers' organizing, public policy, employment practices, and culture.
-Trained as an anthropologist, all of my scholarship is propelled by an interest in gender and emotions at work, good jobs, anti-poverty work, and how solidarity is conceptualized and practised.
+My current focus is on multispecies labour, interspecies solidarity, and what I call animal work -- the work done with, by, and for animals.
+Trained as an anthropologist, I continue to be interested in strategies for improving retail work, eliminating poverty, and creating good jobs.

 Faculty Member in the MA in Social Justice and Equity Studies